XYOracleNetwork/web-xyo.network-docusaurus/docs/glossary.md

 <!-- [Maryann] — Add any words here you've seen questions about (or have a question about yourself!) -->

 ## Node
 A container that house Sentinels, Bridges, Archivists, and Diviners.
+It is a Module which also contains Modules.
+Nodes act as a Module Namespace ensuring uniqueness within a subset of the XYO Network.

 ## Sentinel
 A digital or physical device that collects data of some sort.
 Sentinels structure the data they collect into a series of Bound Witness Blocks.
 This is called a Proof of Origin Chain.
 Some examples of Sentinels might be: